There is a new technology around every corner. Customer and client expectations are evolving at an ever increasing pace.

 - Variation of the Five Whys.

-In the end, all of these techniques share a common aspect as they are aimed at discovering the fundamental need of the stakeholders in terms of the outcome that they, the stakeholders, wish to achieve.
+In the end, all of these techniques share a common aspect.
+They are all aimed at discovering the fundamental need of the stakeholders in terms of the outcome that the stakeholders wish to achieve.
 That outcome may be related to accomplishing a task, reaching a financial goal, realizing a quality of life, or delivering value to their own stakeholders.

-You may also include adjectives in the value proposition, to address key expectations that a stakeholder has about the product or service and increase its value to them.
+You may also include adjectives in the value proposition.
+Adjectives address key expectations that a stakeholder has about the product or service and how it increases the value to them.

 Understanding the stakeholder’s desired results will give you a much more focused understanding of their key needs and expectations.
-This will lead to a more relevant and effective value proposition and is the critical first step to fostering stronger commitments on behalf of your stakeholders, to engage with your strategic change.
+This will lead to a more relevant and effective value proposition and is the critical first step to fostering stronger commitments from your external and internal stakeholders, to engage with your strategic change.

 - Identify what the drivers are, that are necessitating change and determine your desired results.

-- Then understand and articulate what values the change will provide for your stakeholders.
+- Then understand and articulate what value the change will provide for your external and internal stakeholders.

-Following these two key principles will allow you to focus your strategic change and produce desired outcomes for your enterprise and stakeholders.
+Following these two key principles will allow you to focus your strategic change and produce desired outcomes for your enterprise and value for your stakeholders.